mattanddesign/Measure.js/readme.md

 		$('article').measure();
 	</script>

 As default it will highlight the first 3 paragraphs, allowing you to then update your css accordingly.
-The aim is to have each dark sections flow from one line to another, effectively creating a dark column on the left and right sides of the text.
+The aim is to have each dark section flow from one line to another, effectively creating a dark column on the left and right sides of the text.

 ### Info and Options